shockerr1/public/README.md

+supporting material for apps etc.

 # LCPD Tracker

-For more information please to lcdp_tracker directory.
+For more information about the app please to go lcdp_tracker directory.

-supporting material for apps etc.